MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/microsoftml-install-pretrained-models.md

 # required metadata
 title: "Pre-trained machine learning models for sentiment analysis and image detection - Machine Learning Server "
+description: "For sentiment analysis of text and image classification, Machine Learning Server offers two approaches for training the models: you can train the models yourself using your data, or install pre-trained models that come with training data obtained and developed by Microsoft.
+The advantage of pre-trained models is that you can score and classify new content right away."
 keywords: ""
 author: "dphansen"
 ms.author: "davidph"